Pwnzer0tt1/digger/README.md

 ### Customizing services

 To setup the services mapping, you can edit the `.env` file by hand.
-In alternative, once Shovel is started you can customize the configuration directly from the web interface.
+In alternative, once Digger is started you can customize the configuration directly from the web interface.

 Click on the settings icon in the top left corner to open the **Service Manager** modal.
 Here you can add: